top of page

 Where do you ship?

-I will only ship to the lower 48 contiguous United States due to restrictions and complications.
-There may be other restriction depending on individual state laws.
-This will be clear with our back and forth email conversations as that will be where the soonest updates reside.
-Of note: Seeds may be shipped to all 50 states.
+I will only ship plants to the lower 48 contiguous United States due to restrictions and complications.
+There may be other restrictions depending on individual state laws.
+This will be clear with our back and forth email conversation as that will be latest updates are known.
+Of note: There should not be any issues with gifting seeds to any state.
+I'm sorry, there will be no international shipping outside of the United States or to states within the United States that do not allow it at any point.

 How long does it take to ship an order after purchase?